AnotherFoxGuy/pmm/README.md

 Using PMM is simple:

-1. Download the `pmm.cmake` file (available at the top level of this respository), and place it at the top level of your repository (alongside your `CMakeLists.txt`).
+1. Download the [`pmm.cmake` file](https://anotherfoxguy.com/pmm/pmm.cmake), and place it at the top level of your repository (alongside your `CMakeLists.txt`).
 2. In your `CMakeLists.txt`, add a line `include(pmm.cmake)`.
 3. Call the `pmm()` CMake function.